Period Property Painters in Cirencester

 Sash windows in Cotswolds properties can remain in working order after two hundred years if maintained correctly.
 Painting the cords, painting the sashes shut, and using impermeable gloss are all common mistakes we avoid.

-We paint sash windows with the sashes in the open position and apply flexible eggshell or oil-based satin finishes.
-Where sashes have been painted shut, we free them and restore full operation before work begins.
+Sash windows are painted with the sashes in the open position, applying flexible eggshell or oil-based satin finishes.
+Where sashes have been painted shut, they are freed and full operation restored before work begins.

 Cornicing and Ceiling Roses